Tinkerforge/doc/en/source/Software/API_Bindings.rst

 """""""

-As an example we will compile the Stepper Brick configuration example with the Free Pascal Compiler (FPC) that comes with the Lazarus.
+As an example we will compile the Stepper Brick configuration example with the Free Pascal Compiler (FPC) that comes with the Lazarus IDE.
 For that we have to copy the IP Connection (``Base58.pas``, ``BlockingQueue.pas``, ``Device.pas``, ``IPConnection.pas``, ``LEConverter.pas`` and ``TimedSemaphore.pas``) and the Stepper Brick bindings (``BrickStepper.pas``) from the ``bindings/`` folder as well as the